 The traditional knowledge base of indigenous and local communities in India is perhaps the richest in the Third World and hence appears to have the potential to capture the world drug and pharmaceutical markets, provided the country strives to bring in substantial improvement and value addition to the existing traditional knowledge base through appropriate scientific and technological intervention and policy support.
 Using some form of IPRs or sui generis systems for protection of TK based on prior informed consent and benefit sharing are likely to supplement the efforts available for the prevention of bio-piracy.
-It is argued that a uniform international system for protection of biological resources and associated TK would not cater to the requirements of individual country
+It is argued that a uniform international system for protection of biological resources and associated TK would not cater to the requirements of individual country8

-Seed is the elementary contribution for sustainable agriculture.
+Seed is the basic and most critical input for sustainable agriculture.
 Seed is foundation of farming.
 "Subeejam Shushereto Jaayaty Sapadayaty" means the good seed in a good field produces abundantly.
-The reaction of all other contributions depends on importance of seeds to a large extent.
-Thus it is tremendously vital that the farmers should use unadulterated healthy seeds as per the minimum certification standards which have standard germination proportion.
-The high quality seeds are those which have genetic clarity, physical purity, health standards, germinibility and moisture percentage in accordance with the minimum seed certification standards.
+The answer of all other inputs depends on eminence of seeds to a large extent.
+Thus it is extremely essential that the farmers should use unadulterated healthy seeds as per the minimum certification standards which have standard germination proportion.
+The high quality seeds are those which have genetic clarity, physical purity, health standards, germiniability and moisture percentage in accordance with the minimum seed certification standards.9